-Many people enjoy using snap chat for a variety of reasons.
+Many people enjoy using snap chat like this snapchat mod androidhackers for a variety of reasons.
 Some like to send pictures of their pets to their friends, while others prefer to chat with strangers.
 While snap chat can be very entertaining, it can also be a place in which people with bad intentions look for susceptible victims of fraud, or worse.
 Here you can find a few tips on how to stay safe on snap chat!

 Check your privacy setting